steveknipmeyer/netscan/README.md

 # Scan a specific CIDR and interface
 uv run netscan --cidr 192.168.1.0/24 --interface eth0

+# On Windows, interface names may be truncated (e.g., "Intel(R) Wi-Fi 6_");
+# the scanner will match substrings, so --interface "Wi-Fi" works.

+# Disable the Windows ping/ARP-cache fallback if you only want raw ARP results
+uv run netscan --cidr 192.168.1.0/24 --interface "Wi-Fi" --no-ping-fallback

+# List interfaces and their IPv4 addresses
+uv run netscan interfaces

 # You can also call the explicit subcommand form if you prefer
 uv run netscan scan --cidr 192.168.1.0/24 --interface eth0
 ```

 The tool performs an ARP sweep, so it only discovers devices on the local broadcast domain.

+On Windows Wi-Fi, some drivers block raw ARP.
+If ARP returns only your host, the tool falls back to a quick ICMP ping sweep and then reads the OS ARP cache to list peers on the same subnet.

 ## Testing